 It makes a big difference if you know the poems at beforehand.
 If you know the poem,

 you will be able to search for the matching picking card as soon as the Reader begins reading the

 first words of that poem.
 Whoever knows all 100 poems is, of course, most likely to win!

 There are two variations: The playful Chirashidori, which is often played by separate players all against all, and the Genpei Gassen in which two teams compete against each other.

 The Ogoola Karuta Reader App

-Now you can also play with the Ogoola Karuta EN Reader app!
+You can also play with the Ogoola Karuta EN Reader app!
 This app serves as the reader when everyboday wants to play.
 Especially if you are only two persons, this app will allow both persons to play the game because you normally need one person to act as the reader.
 The poems are read by actress and singer Myrra Malmberg.